samuelim01/tp/docs/UserGuide.md

 <box type="tip">

-- **The panel only displays dietary requirements for guests with RSVP status "Yes".** This is because guests with RSVP status "No" or "Unknown" are not expected to attend the wedding, and hence do not need to have their dietary requirements taken into account.
+- **The panel only displays dietary requirements for guests with RSVP status `yes`.** This is because guests with RSVP status `no` or `unknown` are not expected to attend the wedding, and hence do not need to have their dietary requirements taken into account.
-- If a guest has no specified dietary requirements, we will consider the guest to have "regular" dietary requirements.
+- If a guest has no specified dietary requirements, we will consider the guest to have `regular` dietary requirements.
 - Dietary requirements are displayed in descending order of the number of guests with the same requirements.

 </box>